“Pertection” Is that like “Protection?”

 - Expresso instead of espresso

-What’s happening is metathesis.
+What’s happening here is called metathesis.
 Metathesis is the transposition of sounds or syllables in a word or of words in a sentence.
 Most commonly, it refers to the interchange of two or more contiguous sounds (Wikipedia).

 I even heard a radio ad recently where they said “pertect” twice in the same ad but pronounced a promo code as “protect” – so that one just blew my mind.
 Maybe they had to set up their coupon code do that both “protect” and “pertect” work.